uv-software/KvaserCAN-Wrapper/README.md

 ## Known Bugs and Caveats

-- ...
+- For a list of known bugs and caveats see tab [Issues](https://github.com/uv-software/KvaserCAN-Wrapper/issues) in the GitHub repo.
 ## This and That

-Kvaser´s CANlib SDK can be downloaded form [Kvaser](https://www.kvaser.com/) website.
+Kvaser´s CANlib SDK can be downloaded form the [Kvaser](https://www.kvaser.com/) website.
 Please note the copyright and license agreements.

-### Licenses
+### Dual-License

-#### CAN API V3 License

-CAN API V3 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-CAN API V3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with CAN API V3.
-If not, see <http://www.gnu.org/licenses/>.

-#### KvaserCAN-Wrapper License

-KvaserCAN-Wrapper is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+KvaserCAN-Wrapper is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).

-KvaserCAN-Wrapper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with KvaserCAN-Wrapper.
-If not, see <http://www.gnu.org/licenses/>.
+You can choose between one of them if you use KvaserCAN-Wrapper in whole or in part.

+`SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`

 ### Trademarks